alexadamsportfolio/field-automaton/how-to-run-code.md

 However, there are 6 optional parameters that will influence the behavior of the automaton:

-- Grid Size: An integer value that establishes the number of cells are in each dimension for the 2d grid.
+- Grid Size: An integer value that establishes the number of cells in each dimension for the 2d grid.
 Default is 30.
 - Interval: Specifies the interval between iterations in milliseconds.
 Default is 50.
 - Decay: A float value.
 Prior to being inputted into a distribution function, the state of a given cell is derived from the sum of all cells on the grid, where each cell is weighted by a factor of $\frac{1}{1+\delta^k}$, where $k$ is the Decay parameter, and $\delta$ is the distance in the Euclidean metric between the cells.
 Default is 2.
 - Threshold & Globality: Float values $a$ and $b$ respectively, such that the distribution function mapping the raw sum $\Sigma$ onto the interval $(0,1)$ is $e^{-b(\Sigma-a)^2}$.
 Defaults are 2.5 and 1 respectively.